raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 *Post Scriptum*

-*This post uses listening to property setters as an excuse to discuss the getter and setter mechanisms, and ways to decorate them so that we can organize code around concerns.
-Of course, propagating changes through explicit notification is not the only way to organize code that needs to manage dependencies on data changing.
-It's beyond teh scope of this post to discuss the many alternatives, but readers have suggested exploring [Object.observe](http://arv.github.io/ecmascript-object-observe/) and working with immutable data.*
+*This post uses listening to property setters as an excuse to discuss the getter and setter mechanisms, and ways to decorate them so that we can organize code around concerns.*

+*Of course, propagating changes through explicit notification is not the only way to organize code that needs to manage dependencies on data changing.
+It's beyond the scope of this post to discuss the many alternatives, but readers have suggested exploring [Object.observe](http://arv.github.io/ecmascript-object-observe/) and working with immutable data.*

 ---